pgazmuri/GPTReactor/README.md

 If successful, submitting the registration form and then going to the home page, you should see your name displayed, showing that redux store integration was completed as part of the task.

-If you want to update the page after it's created (replace the screenshot url with your currently running dev url):
+If you want to update the page after it's created, you can pass a screenshot_url to "show" GPT what the current code is displaying (replace the --screenshot_url argument with your currently running dev url):

 ```bash
 python cg_orchestrate_update.py --user_request "Update the user registration page to ensure the form is left aligned and to better match the comp" --comp_path ./examples/user_registration.png --screenshot_url http://localhost:5173/register